timelyportfolio/rCharts_nardon_kiskiras/Industry_French_RebalPrem.md

     - http://purecss.io/combo/1.11.2?/css/main-grid.css&/css/main.css&/css/home.css&/css/rainbow/baby-blue.css
 ---

-Throughout my career as a portfolio manager, I have been taught that rebalancing is good.
-However, it seemed few understood why rebalancing is good or even explored if rebalancing is as universally positive as believed.
-A research paper published last year is the first that led me down this path and resulted in some enlightenment.
+I have been taught that rebalancing is good.
+However, it seemed few really understood the mystery of rebalancing or even explored if rebalancing is universally positive as believed.
+The research that I read seemed to leave lots of unanswered questions, such as when does rebalancing work best and what combinations of investments produce the most rebalancing bonus or premium.
+Last year John Kiskiras and Andrea Nardon published a paper that is easily the most enlightening that I have ever read.

 <blockquote>
 Kiskiras, John and Nardon, Andrea<br>